Amyz1ng/EliteFitness/README.md

 I tested that this page works in different browsers, chrome, brave, firefox, microsoft edge.
 I have confirmed that this project is responsive, looks good and functions on all screen sizes using the Devtools device toolbar.
-I confirm that the navigation, header, reservation, contact and gallery text is all readable and easy to understand.
+I confirm that the navigation, header, products pages ect.. is all readable and easy to understand.
 I confirm that the form works: requires entries in every feild, will only accept email address in the email feild and the submit button works.

+### emails
+I have tested that emails will send to the clients email address asking to verify their emails in order to make an account.

 ## VALIDATOR TESTING
 ### HTML